-By the end of the course, the learner should be able to:
+By the end of this course, you will be able to:

-- Describe the structure of the Anglo-Canadian judiciary system and its inter-relationship with the Canadian legislative process.
+- describe the structure of the Anglo-Canadian judiciary system and its inter-relationship with the Canadian legislative process

-- Describe the law as applicable to the formation, maintenance and ending of contractual relationships.
+- describe the law as applicable to the formation, maintenance, and ending of contractual relationships

-- Describe the types of business organization and the processes, rights and responsibilities for each.
+- describe the types of business organization and the processes, rights, and responsibilities for each

 - Canadian legal system

-- Personal and intellectual property
+- Property and intellectual property law

 Prerequisite(s): 4.00 credits